 I’ve been curious about how FPUSA officers are elected, and about how the FPUSA works in general.
 I found answers to my questions in the FPUSA constitution and bylaws.

-Basically the organizational structure of the FPUSA has three layers.
+The organizational structure of the FPUSA has three layers.

 |FPUSA board of directors|